mk-fg/infinite-image-scroller/README.rst

 stuttering, blocking GUI operation while it happens.

-Bundled pixbuf_proc.so helper module tries to address that as well, by loading/scaling images in separate background non-GIL-locked threads, and will be auto-imported if it's available.
+Bundled pixbuf_proc.so helper module tries to address that as well, by loading/scaling images in a separate background non-GIL-locked threads, and will be auto-imported if it's available.

 See "Image processing" section above for how to build it.